semgrep/semgrep-docs/docs/semgrep-app/editor.md

 To **test a rule**:

 1. Create at least one **true positive**: a code sample intended to match the rule.
 2. Above this potential match, create a comment, followed by a space (` `), followed by `ruleid:RULE_ID` which specifies the rule that should match.
-In the preceding example, this is `//ruleid:hardcoded-conditional`.
+In the preceding example, this is `// ruleid:hardcoded-conditional`.
 3. Create at least one **true negative**: a code sample intended not to match the rule.
 4. Above this non-match, create a comment followed by a space ( ), followed by `ok:RULE_ID`.
+For example, `// ok:hardcoded-conditional`.
 5. Optional: add more code samples with their corresponding annotations.
 6. Click **Run**.
 Semgrep will detect the annotations and validate the rule based on your tests.